REHVan/ArizonaSoftwareEngineering/README.md

 ```bash
 ./InCollege
 ```
+## IMPORTANT NOTE!
+THE PROGRAM DEPENDS ON "user-data" folder existing in the same folder as the program, if the folder did not carry over when downloading, PLEASE CREATE "user-data" IN SAME FOLDER.

 ### Input File
 Edit `InCollege-Input.txt` — one response per line, in the order the program prompts for them.